Laurence Keen: Early life

-Born in London in 1943, he is the elder son of the late John William Frederick Keen, an engineer, and Dorothy Ethel Keen, née French.
+Born in London in 1943, Keen is the elder son of the late John William Frederick Keen, an engineer, and Dorothy Ethel Keen, née French.
 He was educated at Kilburn Grammar School, St John's College York (CertEd, Music), the Institute of Archaeology (PGDip, European Archaeology, Gordon Childe Memorial Prize), and University College London (MPhil, Archaeology).

 Career

-He was the Director of the Southampton Archaeological Research Committee before being awarded the post of County Archaeologist for Dorset in 1975.
+Keen was the Director of the Southampton Archaeological Research Committee before being awarded the post of County Archaeologist for Dorset in 1975.
 Since then he has served on numerous national and international archaeological committees including the St George's Chapel Fabric Advisory Committee, Windsor Castle, for which he was chair from 1999 to 2004, the Exeter Cathedral Fabric Advisory Committee, for which he is currently chair, and the Gloucester Cathedral Fabric Advisory Committee.

-He joined the British Archaeological Association in 1968 and was elected President in 1984, serving in this capacity until 2004.
+Keen joined the British Archaeological Association in 1968 and was elected president in 1984, serving in this capacity until 2004.

-He is currently the longest serving Board member and Trustee of Oxford Archaeology.
+Keen is currently the longest serving board member and Trustee of Oxford Archaeology.

-He is a Member of the Chartered Institute for Archaeologists (MCIfA) s well as Fellow of the Royal Historical Society and the Society of Antiquaries.
+Keen is a member of the Chartered Institute for Archaeologists (MCIfA) as well as Fellow of the Royal Historical Society and the Society of Antiquaries.